jimhigson/oboe.js/writing/main/3_Background.md

 Application design has historically charted an undulating path pulled by competing approaches of thick and thin clients.
-Having evolved from a document viewing system to an application platform for all but the most specialised tasks, the web perpetuates this narrative by resisting categorisation as either mode.
+Having evolved from a document viewing system to the preferred application platform for all but the most specialised interfaces, the web perpetuates this narrative by resisting categorisation as either mode.

-While the trend is generally for more client scripting and for some sites Javascript is now requisite, there are also counter-trends.
+While the trend is generally for more client scripting and for many sites a Javascript runtime is now requisite, there are also counter-trends.
 In 2012 twitter reduced load times to one fifth of their previous design by moving much of their rendering back to the server-side, commenting that "The future is coming and it looks just like the past" [@newTwitter].
-Under this architecture short, fast-loading pages are generated on the server-side but Javascript is also provides progressively enhancement.
+Under this architecture short, fast-loading pages are generated on the server-side but Javascript also provides progressive enhancements.
-Although it does not generate the page anew, the Javascript must know how to create most of the interface elements so one weakness of this architecture is that much of the presentation layer logic must be expressed twice.
+Although it does not generate pages anew, the Javascript must know how to create most of the interface elements so one weakness of this architecture is that much of the presentation layer logic must be expressed twice.